Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 The build number is just an integer as simple as `1`.

 You'll increment build number _every time you publish a release_.
-You can't upload a release that has a build number infirior or equal to any build you ever uploaded for this app.
+You can't upload a release that has a build number inferior or equal to any build you ever uploaded for this app.

 #### App related variables

 We might also need some __app-releated variables__ like the address of the API providing the data for the app.

-Such variables will likelly have different values in different environments.
+Such variables will likely have different values in different environments.

 For example, we want to call `http://api.app.acme.test` in development mode in the simulator, and `https://api.app.acme.com` in a production release for the stores.